EdmundLuan/EdmundLuan.github.io/_pages/about.md

 Prior to that, I received my bachelor's degree at Harbin Institute of Technology in 2021.
 My research interests lie in the decison-making and control of robotic systems, with a particular interest in multi-agent/robot systems.

+I will start my graduate study at the [Edward S. Rogers Sr. Department of Electrical & Computer Engineering](https://www.ece.utoronto.ca/), [University of Toronto](https://www.utoronto.ca/), as a Master of Applied Science ([MASc](https://www.ece.utoronto.ca/graduates/degree-programs/)) Student from the Fall of 2022.
+My supervisor will be [Prof. Lacra Pavel](https://www.control.utoronto.ca/~pavel/).

 Now, feel free to visit the [Bio page](/cv/) or have a look at my [research and projects](/projects/).

 <br/>

 ## News

+-   [May  29, 2022] Happy ICRA22!
+A video clip recording our oral presentation is available online [here](https://youtu.be/eTFTHZl3qT4).
--   [Feb.
-1, 2021] A paper is accepted to **ICRA 2022**.
+-   [Feb. &nbsp;&nbsp;1, 2022] A paper is accepted to **ICRA 2022**.
 Happy Chinese New Year!
-    -   A. Xiao\*, H. Luan\*, Z. Zhao\*, Y. Hong, J. Zhao, J. Wang, and M. Q.-H. Meng, "Robotic autonomous trolley collection with progressive perception and nonlinear model predictive control," *2022 International Conference on Robotics and Automation (ICRA)*.
-Accepted.
-2022.
+    -   A. Xiao\*, H. Luan\*, Z. Zhao\*, Y. Hong, J. Zhao, W. Chen, J. Wang, and M. Q.-H. Meng, "Robotic autonomous trolley collection with progressive perception and nonlinear model predictive control," *International Conference on Robotics and Automation (ICRA)*, 2022.
 [Preprint](https://arxiv.org/abs/2110.06648).
 -   [Sep.
 15, 2021] **ICRA 2022** Paper submitted !
     -   Details about this project [here](/trolley-collection/).
 -   [Jun.
 24, 2021] Won the **Outstanding Bachelor's Thesis** (top 4% ) !